 - Service Providers can offer desktops from the cloud; those desktops comply with the Microsoft Services Provider License Agreement (SPLA).

-You can use the Enhanced Desktop Experience Citrix policy setting to make the server operating system look like a desktop operating system.
+You can use the Enhanced Desktop Experience Citrix policy setting to make the server operating system look like a Windows 7 operating system.

 The following features cannot be used with Server VDI:

 - Personal vDisks

 For Server VDI to work with TWAIN devices such as scanners, the Windows Server Desktop Experience feature must be installed.
 In Windows Server 2012, this is an optional feature which you install from Administrative Tools > Server Manager > Features > Add features > Desktop Experience.

 Server VDI is supported on the same server operating systems as the VDA for Windows Server OS.

 - Prepare the Windows server for installation: ensure that Remote Desktop Services role services are not installed and that users are restricted to a single session:

 - Use Windows Server Manager to ensure that the Remote Desktop Services role services are not installed.
 If they were previously installed, remove them.